groovemonkey/dxhacker/readme.md

 -netdump -- see all internet nodes, ARP and RARP tables -logdump -- see all logs
 -hack -- lets you hack into computers
+-filedump -- see all files on all Computers

 computers can connect to each other people can send email to each other